wp-plugins/customericare-livechat/readme.txt

 Livechat by CustomerICare.
 The Wordpress Widget is a free application to chat with visitors on your website.
 The plugin adds a beautiful live chat box that allows text, audio and video, sending files plus web analytics.

-Take advantage of the one time payment!
-Go to your WP Admin, select the CustomerICare Plugin and click the Claim button, to unlock all features forever!

 [youtube https://www.youtube.com/watch?v=xNxQAWJy2-w]

 Features